snooppr/snoop/README.en.md

-                        Affects 'Timeout errors:' On. this option is necessary with a slow Internet connection (by default 9s) --found-print, -f     Print only found accounts --no-func, -n         ✓Monochrome terminal, do not use colors in url ✓Disable sound
-                        ✓Disable opening web browser
+                        Affects 'Timeout errors:' On. this option is necessary with a slow Internet connection (by default 9s) --found-print, -f     Print only found accounts --no-func, -n         ✓Monochrome terminal, do not use colors in url ✓Disable opening web browser
                         ✓Disable printing of country flags
                         ✓Disable indication and progress status